 Another exciting part of a Nyungwe Forest National Park safari is the recently opened canopy walk, the only one of its kind in East Africa.
 This is a wonderful vantage point to view the incredible biodiversity of this rare forest.

 Nestled in the west of Rwanda, Gishwati Forest lies on the edges of Lake Kivu and between Volcanoes National Park and Nyungwe National Park.
-Its a very recent addition to the National Parks of Rwanda, officially becoming the 4th in the country in 2015.
-The park was created with the intention of helping several threatened species in the area, and so far the efforts have been a success, with population numbers of animals like chimpanzees and golden monkeys growing steadily since the park was officially created.
+It became a National Park in Rwanda in 2015 and was created to help several threatened species in the area.
+So far the efforts have been a success, with population numbers of animals like chimpanzees and golden monkeys growing steadily since the park was officially created.

 The small size of the forests in the park makes it a favourite for bird enthusiasts, as the trees are all relatively compacted together making it far less difficult for birds to hide from view.